rshah26-pm/snowboarding-assistant/README.md

 - **Natural Language Input**: Describe what you want to do in plain English (or other supported languages).
 - **Snowboarder-friendly responses and assistance**: The assistant is designed to be helpful and friendly to snowboarders.
 - **Browser-based simple user interface**: Zero-friction to get going.
+- **Web search**: The assistant can search the web for real-time information like weather, snow conditions, and resort information.
+- **Location-based recommendations**: The assistant can use your location to recommend resorts near you.

 ## Technologies Used
 - Llama (super-open large language model)